 The recent implementation of Reduced Vertical Separation Minimums in northern Canada's airspace is expected to result in an estimated C$14.3-million (US$9.1-million) annual savings this year for airlines, according to NavCanada, a private corporation which provides Canada's civil air navigation services.
 RVSM, which will be implemented throughout most of the world by about 2005, reduces the standard 2,000-ft. vertical separation between aircraft to 1,000 ft. and creates additional flight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "RVSM Goes Live In North Canada".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "RVSM Goes Live In North Canada".